Nuggets of Wisdom from the Senior Volunteers

 Parking in the shopping mall lot is not recommended.
 Target, Whole Foods, Peets' and many of the other businesses appreciate DDC, but they don't own the parking lot.
 DDC and the Marriott don't have an agreement with that property manager, unfortunately, so while you may be able to get away with parking there for a number of hours, there is a risk of being towed if you leave a vehicle there overnight.

 - Bell carts are few and in high demand.
 Please use them responsibly, loading and unloading as quickly as possible.
-You may use one to haul boxes and other gear from your room or car to the Buyers Bazaar or a gaming salon, as long as it is then returned to the hotel lobby ASAP (have a friend return it, if necessary).
+You may use one to haul boxes and other gear from your room or car to a gaming salon, as long as it is then returned to the hotel lobby ASAP (have a friend return it, if necessary).